Moving to Guatemala Guide

 An ambulance may be summoned at any time by dialling 112 from any landline.

-As a hat-tip to the plethora of wildlife to found within Guatemala’s borders, the currency is known as the “Quetzal”.
+As a hat-tip to the plethora of wildlife to be found within Guatemala’s borders, the currency is known as the “Quetzal”.
 Named after the iridescent green bird of the same name, with its luxurious long tail feathers which were once used by the Mayans to adorn their bodies, each Quetzal is further divided into one hundred Centavos.

 If you’ve never heard of the Guatemalan currency then rest assured you most certainly aren’t alone.
 The reality is that there is very little international trade in this currency.
 This means that trying to exchange your currency before arrival is likely to be difficult at best.
 Even in situations where a bank can provide you with Quetzals the rate is likely to be less than impressive.

 Instead, it is advisable to bring with you US Dollars.
 There are a number of reasons for this.
 Firstly, it is simplicity itself to exchange your Dollars for Quetzals at any bank in Guatemala.
-Secondly, a large number of businesses are perfectly happy to accept Dollars themselves, meaning that you need not worry learning a new currency at all.
+Secondly, a large number of businesses are perfectly happy to accept Dollars themselves, meaning that you need not worry about learning a new currency at all.
 Be aware, however, that once again you might not get the best exchange rates.

 ATMs are perhaps not as commonplace in Guatemala as in many other countries.
 Credit and debit card fraud is also rife, and many tourists have been mugged over the years while withdrawing cash.
 The best solution is to only use ATMs within banks, where the building is generally protected by one or more armed guards.
 Also, stock up on cash while in the larger cities, as you may struggle to locate an ATM in more rural areas.

 Some businesses accept credit and debit cards, with Visa being the most commonly-accepted brand.
 That said, due to the problems of fraud, you should be mindful not to allow the card out of your site.
-To prevent your card being blocked while you are away it is also advisable to inform your bank where you will be going.
+To prevent your card from being blocked while you are away it is also advisable to inform your bank where you will be going.

 Note that it is very difficult to cash traveller’s checks in Guatemala so you should not rely on them as your only source of funds while in the country.

 Sadly, state-funded education in Guatemala is generally agreed to be woefully inadequate.
-Whilst in theory the government provides a minimum of six years of free and mandatory education, in reality most young Guatemalans complete an average of just 4 years of schooling.
+Whilst in theory the government provides a minimum of six years of free and mandatory education, in reality, most young Guatemalans complete an average of just 4 years of schooling.
 This is further complicated by the way in which most of the better schools are focused around Guatemala City, while many poor rural areas are barely serviced at all.
 As a result, 75% of the adult population is considered illiterate.

 Interestingly, due to the range of languages used in Guatemala, not all schools even teach in Spanish; some establishments provide lessons in one of the many surviving Mayan languages.